james3gh/git-time/CONTRIBUTORS/IITBHU/James Thomas/info.md

 **Ans-1** According to me, merge conflicts arise when two different changes on the same line occurs in a file.
 Eg. merging 2 branches.
 However git cannot solve it automatically, thus its the work of the developer to consider which changes he likes to keep.

+### Ques-2 Is force push a good practice?
+Yes/No why?
+In most of the tasks on this repo, you used force push, so why this practice is Okay (neither good nor bad) in your case?

+**Ans-2** Force push is not a good practice though as it changes the git commit history.
+The other contributors working on a project can face issue due to this.
+The more better habit is to revert commits, so that all developers are awared about it.

+In our case, as working on the individual named files, doesn't make any change to the files of other contributors.
+However while working on some common issues/files can cause the bugs, if someone forced pushed his/her changes.